Injured While Holiday Shopping? Here’s What You Should Know

 The holidays should be a time of joy and giving, not suffering and lamenting over an injury that you sustained through no fault of your own.
 Should an accident occur, however, you don’t have to suffer alone.

 The decisions you make following an accident can affect your whole financial future.
-There is simply too much at stake not to seek out a consultation with a McAllen personal injury lawyer from the De La Garza Law Firm.
+There is simply too much at stake not to seek out a consultation with a personal injury lawyer in McAllen from the De La Garza Law Firm.
 We have helped many clients get the financial relief they need after experiencing